intelsdi-x/snap/README.md

 This will bring up a Pulse agent without requiring plugin signing and set the logging level to debug.
 Pulse's REST API will be listening on port 8181.

+## Load Plugins
+Pulse gets its power from the use of plugins.
+The [Plugin Catalog](#plugin-catalog) is a collection of all known plugins for Pulse.

 Next, lets load a few of the demo plugins.
-You can do this via Curl, or `pulsectl`, Pulse's CLI:
+You can do this via cURL, or `pulsectl`, Pulse's CLI:

 ```sh
 curl -X POST -F plugin=@build/plugin/pulse-collector-mock1 http://localhost:8181/v1/plugins